0xZ0F/Z0FCourse_ReverseEngineering/README.md

 # ATTENTION:
-### For now this course is going to be hosted here on Github, however that WILL change.
+## **This course is still in early development and it is going to be reworked soon.
+I plan on adding a significant amount of content.
+For now, this course is going to be hosted here on Github, however, that will most likely change in the future.

-# **This course is going to be revamped soon.
 To stay updated, follow me on [Twitter](https://twitter.com/0xZ0F).**

 ## Read [BeforeYouBegin](@BeforeYouBegin.md)